 franklinaveslc.com

 There are no restaurants in Utah recognized by Michelin at this time.
-Indeed no Utah restaurant has ever been recognized by the European organization.
-The U.S. based James Beard Awards have recognized several great businesses with nominations though.
+Indeed, no Utah restaurant has ever been recognized by the European organization.
+I wrote about this in more detail in this story if you wanted to dive deeper into the topic.
+The U.S.-based James Beard Awards have recognized several great businesses with nominations, though.
 These include:

-As well as that there are plenty of chefs working in Utah that have received prior recognition from both Michelin and James Bear while working out of state.
+As well as that, there are plenty of chefs working in Utah who have received prior recognition from both Michelin and James Beard while working out of state.

 What about dress codes in Salt Lake City?